CalvinNeo/CFortranTranslator/README.md

 # CFortranTranslator
 A translator from Fortran to C++

 Fortran is an efficient tool in scientific calculation.
-However sometimes translate old fortran codes to c++ will enable more programming abstraction, better GUI framework, higher performance IDE and easier interaction.
+However sometimes translating old fortran codes to c++ will enable more programming abstraction, better GUI framework, higher performance IDE and easier interaction.

 This translator is not intended to improve existing codes, but to make convenience for those who need features of c++ and remain fortran traits as much as possible.